MDW-94/G38_static_dynamic_testing/part_1_docs/testing_task_1.md

   total #needs to be decalred as 0 with '= 0' for card in cards:
     total += card.value
-    return "You have a total of" + total #total needs to be in 'str(total)'
+    return "You have a total of" + total #total needs to be in 'str(total)' + an indentation with the return

 ```